IBM Watson Visual Recognition vs Vuforia

 Who each tool serves best — and when to pick the other one.

-- You need a free tool for personal projects.
+- You need a free or low-cost plan for small-scale projects

-- Your team requires advanced object recognition capabilities.
+- Your team requires robust environment tracking combined with image and object recognition capabilities.

-- You need a budget-friendly AR solution for small projects.
+- You need a free or low-cost AR solution for casual or small-scale projects.

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.